linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 which is exactly what it should be: The log return investors can expect to earn is the required rate of expected log return that they priced into the stock market valuation.

-### 3.4 A valuation model with investor sentiment
+### 3.4 A valuation model with [[Lecture 4- Investor Sentiment|investor sentiment]]

-Let's use this framework to understand how time-varying investor sentiment could affect prices,  how we could measure sentiment,  and how we could potentially exploit it in our asset allocation strategy.
+Let's use this framework to understand how time-varying [[Lecture 4- Investor Sentiment|investor sentiment]] could affect prices,  how we could measure sentiment,  and how we could potentially exploit it in our [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] strategy.
 For the purpose of this exercise,  suppose that equation (3.26) represents how rational investors - who are not subject to sentiment fluctuationswould value the aggregate stock market.
 This means that these rational investors expect constant growth of dividends $g$ and they would require an expected return of $\theta$ to hold the outstanding value of all stocks.
 Let's call the $v_{t}$ in (3.26) the (log) fundamental value.

-In contrast,  suppose that actual investors are subject to influence of investor sentiment.
+In contrast,  suppose that actual investors are subject to influence of [[Lecture 4- Investor Sentiment|investor sentiment]].
 For example,  they are sometimes more optimistic about dividend growth and sometimes more pessimistic.
 Their valuation of the aggregate stock market is

 $$